GURPS Bio-Tech

-GURPS is a game where players and game-masters can, and are encouraged to, create whatever characters and settings they choose.
+GURPS is a roleplaying game where players and game-masters can, and are encouraged to, create whatever characters and settings they choose.
 The GURPS Bio-Tech sourcebook gives them a resource to use should they wish to incorporate elements of biotechnology into their games.
 The books contain rules and advice for creating a wide variety of possible characters, scenarios, storylines, and campaigns that are influenced by either real-world theories and practices of biotechnology, or the science fiction of advanced genetic alteration, enhancement, and augmentation.

 Author Information

 The first edition of GURPS Bio-Tech was written by David L. Pulver.
 The second edition was written by both Pulver and David Morgan-Mar.
 David Pulver has written a number of books for GURPS in both its third and fourth editions.
 Morgan-Mar is a regular contributor to Pyramid Magazine, Steve Jackson Games' online game and hobby magazine, and has co-written several books for GURPS Fourth Edition.